slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On finding a path

-Cancel your pity party.
-No one is coming to save you.
+Cancel your pity party, no one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
 Passion is made not found.